luisa-melo-carneiro/mamdani-fuzzy-simulations/README.md

 ### Running

 The prerequisites for compilation are `Python 3.9+`, `numpy`, `matplotlib` and `scipy`.
-Given these requirements, open `inferencia_mamdani.ipynb` in Jupyter/Colab and run the cells in order - the main block (section 3) defines the variables, the rules and generates all visualizations automatically.
+Given these requirements, open `mamdani-fuzzy-simulations.ipynb` in Jupyter/Colab and run the cells in order - the main block defines the variables, the rules and generates all visualizations automatically.

 ## Credits and Code Provenance